Heads of Laboratories

 Using a combination of biochemical and genetic approaches, Darnell’s lab discovered that the immune systems of PND patients thwart tumors with what is essentially an antiviral response: CD8+ killer T cells that recognize the neuronal antigens present within their tumors.
 The lab also found that apoptotic tumor cells serve as potent instigators of the T cell immune response and has worked on developing cancer vaccines to mimic PND tumor immunity.
 Their work demonstrating that killer T cells mediate naturally occurring human tumor immunity has provided key support for the emerging field of immuno-oncology.

 This research merged with studies of PND antigens: What is their normal role in neurons, and why do tumors induce their expression?
 These questions led Darnell’s lab to discover and explore the function of neuron-specific RNA-binding proteins in the mammalian brain.
-Core studies of RNA regulation focused on the neuronal actions of the PND antigens Hu (nElavl), Nova, and the related protein FMRP, whose function is lost in fragile X mental retardation.
+Core studies of RNA regulation focused on the neuronal actions of the PND antigens Hu (nElavl), Nova, and the related protein FMRP, whose function is lost in fragile X syndrome.
 The lab then expanded these investigations to include other proteins, such as Argonaute (which works with microRNAs to regulate messenger RNA), as well as Ptbp2, Mbln2, and Rbfox.
 To understand the biochemistry of these proteins in the brain, the lab developed a general and powerful method called cross-linking immunoprecipitation, or CLIP, to create genome-wide maps of RNA-binding protein interaction sites in living tissue.
 CLIP, together with the analysis of knockout mice and bioinformatic approaches, led to the discovery that the position of protein binding in the messenger RNA is a prime determinant of the outcome of alternative splicing or polyadenylation, general rules applicable to many splicing factors.
 Recent computational improvements in the analysis of CLIP maps have allowed robust genome-wide predictions of combinatorial RNA regulation and single-nucleotide resolution of such sites in the brain.